-- the unlawful manufacture, distribution, dispensation, possession, or use of illegal drugs or controlled substances - being in the presence of illegal drugs or controlled substances - the possession or sale of drug paraphernalia (such as roach clips, bongs, water pipes, cocaine spoons, etc.) - the distribution or delivery of an imitation ("look alike"), non-controlled substance which is represented as a controlled substance.
+- Being in the presence of illegal drugs or controlled substances - The possession or sale of drug paraphernalia (such as roach clips, bongs, water pipes, cocaine spoons, etc.) - The distribution or delivery of an imitation ("look alike"), non-controlled substance which is represented as a controlled substance.